 Minimize risk, streamline operations, manage costs, and achieve greater global visibility with a single solution.

 Boosting operational efficiency by unifying time and pay

 Dayforce has not only helped Harris Farm Markets improve its employees experience.
 Having a unified system for time and pay has also given the company real-time insight and data to better leverage its most important asset – its people – effectively.

 “From my perspective as a CFO, the most important challenge that we've managed to solve with Dayforce is the integration between time and pay in the one system,” says Williamson.

-Trueman adds that prior to Dayforce, Harris Farm Markets had two different time and attendance systems, and a separate payroll system.
+Trueman adds that prior to Dayforce, Harris Farm Markets had two different time and attendance systems, and a separate payroll processing solution.
 “The systems weren't talking to each other well, which resulted in substantial manual adjustments having to be made.
 It created challenges for us in terms of compliance, keeping accurate time and attendance records, and co-linked payroll information,” she says.
 “Wrapping time and pay up into the one system with Dayforce has been very smooth.”